 The quality of the book took me by surprise.
 I didn’t expect that much from a brand new book that had just been published.
 A book I discovered by accident as I hadn’t heard of it.
 Believe me, I have read lots of books about creativity.
 There are more on my future reading list.
 So I know a thing or two about what’s good and what’s not on the book market.
 Fortunately, I didn’t judge “Create or Hate – Successful people make things” by its cover or age and I was not disappointed.

 It’s a short book, but it took me some time to finish reading it.
 That’s because I kept coming up with new ideas as I was reading.
 If you have done any writing you probably know how it is with ideas.
 If you don’t write them down, they tend to disappear just as fast as they appear.
 So as soon as some sentences, paragraphs or pages sparked a new idea I had to note it.
 If it was a writing idea sometimes I would write thousands of words before continuing reading in search of more inspiration.
+As I mentioned earlier, one of the ideas that is a result of inspiration from this book is a platform for sharing books offline that you can check out at www.BoocShare.com.

 “Create or Hate – Successful People Make Things” is packed with words and quotes that inspire.
 If you are looking for a book that will make the creative juices start flowing abundantly then I highly recommend it.
 I rate it as one of the best books that I read in 2016.
-Trust me, I have read a lot of books.

 Never stop creating